City commissioners to consider approving incentive package to help development of Q39 barbecue restaurant in downtown Lawrence

 A rendering shows the proposed design for a Q39 barbecue restaurant in downtown Lawrence.

-Lawrence City Commissioners will consider preliminary approval for an economic development package Tuesday night to help continue the development of Q39 barbecue in Downtown Lawrence.
+Lawrence city commissioners will consider preliminary approval for an economic incentive package Tuesday night to help continue the development of Q39 barbecue in downtown Lawrence.

 The popular Kansas City-based restaurant had begun renovation on the site of the former Journal-World printing plant building near Sixth and New Hampshire streets in late November, as the Journal-World reported.
 (Note: The Journal-World has no ownership or involvement in the project.)

-That development company had hoped to renovate the entire former Journal-World printing plant facility, with plans calling for high-end office space, a food hall, and a unique open air plaza that would house a variety of entertainment events.
+That development company had hoped to renovate the entire former Journal-World printing plant facility, with plans calling for high-end office space, a food hall and a unique open-air plaza that would house a variety of entertainment events.
 But as the Journal-World reported in October, the development group led by Kansas City businessman Vince Bryant let its option to purchase the former printing plant property expire.
-Q39, however, secured its part of the printing plant building separately, and made a decision to move forward with the restaurant project despite the larger redevelopment stalling.
+Q39, however, secured its part of the printing plant building separately, and made a decision to move forward with the restaurant project despite the larger development stalling.

 But now, Q39 officials are saying that some economic incentives will be needed to make the project successful.

-The restaurant said as part of its application letter that a range of planning issues and higher costs “have been absorbed” by Q39, and it needed the city’s help to keep its timeline of opening in the summer going.
+The restaurant said as part of its application letter that a range of planning issues and higher costs “have been absorbed” by Q39, and it needed the city’s help to stay on its timeline of opening in the summer.

 “It is without doubt that a successful and sustainable operation for Q39 requires application of the City’s economic tools be applied to this site,” the application letter said.

-The restaurant, which was first opened in 2014 has two locations in Kansas City and Overland Park.
-It specializes in brisket, smoking up to 1,500 and 2,000 pounds per day and has traditional barbecue platters and other creations like smoked brisket nachos, a French dip sandwich made out of brisket and a burnt end burger.
+The restaurant, which was first opened in 2014, has two locations in Kansas City and Overland Park.
+It specializes in brisket, smoking between 1,500 and 2,000 pounds per day, and has traditional barbecue platters and other creations like smoked brisket nachos, a French dip sandwich made out of brisket and a burnt end burger.

 Although it is based in Kansas City, the current owner is a KU graduate and had previously told the Journal-World she wanted to bring a location to Lawrence.

-The project is expected to get around $7 million in private investment and support 88 new permanent jobs, including 8 managerial positions, according to information provided by the city.
+The project is expected to get around $7 million in private investment and support 88 new permanent jobs, including eight managerial positions, according to information provided by the city.

 City commissioners at their Tuesday evening meeting aren’t being asked to give final approval to the incentives package, but rather are being asked to issue a resolution of intent to issue the industrial revenue bonds.
-The city says there is no direct upfront costs to the city to issue the industrial revenue bonds, but once issued they could provide about $163,500 of sales tax relief to the project, with the majority of those tax savings coming from an exemption of the statewide sales tax.
+City staff says there is no direct upfront cost to the city to issue the industrial revenue bonds, but once issued they could provide about $163,500 of sales tax relief to the project, with the majority of those tax savings coming from an exemption from the statewide sales tax.

 The city’s Parking Services department engaged with Walker Consultants in August 2024 to conduct a study of the city’s parking rates to see how they compare to other cities.
 It also explored opportunities for “revenue stabilization and continued improvement of the parking system,” according to a city memo.

-The city could sign off on a construction bid to Precision Construction and Contracting, LLC would total $3,017,985.12 and convert the grass fields into turf fields.
-The new fields will be configured to accommodate two regulation adult soccer fields, four U12 & U10 youth soccer fields or two youth football fields.
+• Consider approving around $3.6 million of funding for two projects at the Youth Sports Complex at 4911 W. 27th St. One of these items is a construction bid to Precision Construction and Contracting LLC for $3,017,985.12 to convert the grass fields into turf fields.
+The new fields would be configured to accommodate two regulation adult soccer fields, four U12 & U10 youth soccer fields or two youth football fields.
+The other item would be a $593,000 outdoor lighting system from Musco Sports Lighting LLC.

-Those two items are considered under consent agenda, which means they could be passed with one vote.
+Those two items are considered under the commission’s consent agenda, a group of items that can be passed all at once on a single vote.